 - How does a bread machine work?

-This is a machine that performs four essential processes – mixing, kneading, rising, and baking – all in one convenient package.
+This machine performs four essential processes – mixing, kneading, rising, and baking – all in one convenient package.
 It does everything from start to finish, including browning your bread to your preference.

 - Do I really need a bread machine?

 Yes, if bread is a mainstay in your diet.
-A bread machine is more economical in the long run than buying your breads from the bakery.
+A bread machine is more economical in the long run than buying your slices of bread from the bakery.
 It is also healthier, as you can choose the ingredients you use.
 The bread is also fresher and can taste better, too.

 While you can make homemade bread without a machine, doing so is more tiresome and inconvenient.
 You will also not get consistent results.
-A bread machine eliminates the guesswork associated with the mixing, kneading, rising, and baking of breads.
+A bread machine eliminates the guesswork associated with the mixing, kneading, rising, and baking of loaves of bread.

-- Other than make bread, what else can a bread machine do?
+- Other than making bread, what else can a bread machine do?

 The things that a bread machine can make depend on the design and programming of the machine.
 It can produce white bread, gluten-free bread, and whole wheat bread.
 Some machines can also produce jellies and jams.
-Other machines have a rapid rise bread cycle to reduce the time requirement for making breads.
+Other machines have a rapid rise bread cycle to reduce the time required for making bread.